 Dr. Huber is a Licensed Psychologist in private practice in Dallas.
 She completed her doctorate in clinical psychology at UT Southwestern Medical Center in 2016.
 She completed her APA-Accredited Pre-Doctoral Internship at both the Eating Disorder Services Unit of Children’s Hospital of Dallas, and Counseling Services at Southern Methodist University in Dallas.
 Prior to this, Liz completed a BA with honors in Plan II and Spanish at the University of Texas in Austin (2001) and a Masters of Psychology at the University of Dallas (2012).

 Dr. Huber’s training and areas of clinical interest pertain to women’s health and include anxiety, depression, eating disorders, antepartum and postpartum psychopathology, fertility-related concerns and difficulties in relationships.
-Her approach to therapy is primarily psychodynamic in nature and incorporates elements of skills-based approaches, including cognitive behavioral therapy and mindfulness.
+Her approach to therapy is primarily psychodynamic in nature.
+In psychodynamic psychotherapy, a client partners with the therapist to explore those aspects of the self that are not fully known and to develop insight into past experiences and relationships.
+Dr. Huber incorporates cognitive behavioral therapy and mindfulness to help clients learn to tolerate painful thoughts and feelings, and to view them from a more compassionate and non-judgmental stance.
+She believes that suffering can provide an opening into a deeper understanding of one’s internal world and the unconscious patterns that have led us to our current uncomfortable dynamics, relational patterns or symptoms.
+While symptom reduction is both a goal and often a byproduct of psychodynamic psychotherapy, Dr. Huber’s work with patients prioritizes increased self-awareness, satisfaction in relationships, integrated sense of self and recognition of intrinsic gifts and strengths.
 Dr. Huber’s goal is to graduate patients from therapy with the confidence and self-reliance that will enable them to lead richer, more joy-filled lives.

-Jennifer currently lives in Dallas with her husband, 2 children, and 1 cat.
-When she is not seeing clients, chauffeuring kiddos, or being a spectator at various youth sporting events, she enjoys baking, reading by the water, and quiet (this one is elusive)!
+Jennifer currently lives in Dallas with her husband, 2 children, and cat.
+Outside of work, she can be found chauffeuring kiddos and being a spectator at various youth sporting events.
+Jennifer also enjoys baking, reading by the water, college football, and quiet spaces (this one is elusive)!

 Alexandra has experience working with children, adolescents, and their families who face a diverse range of difficulties.
 Her clinical areas of interest include childhood traumatic experiences, oppositional behaviors, attachment disorders, positive parenting skills, anxiety, and depression.
 Alexandra also enjoys working with adults who struggle with relationship and life adjustment difficulties, as well as complex trauma.
 She also has a special interest in using Sand Tray and Play Therapy to help her clients process feelings, specifically related to trauma or other stressful and negative life events.